Alabama executes a man who said he was guilty of rape and murder and deserved to die

 Alison Mollman, who represented Osgood for the last decade, said in a statement that Osgood — called “Taz” by his friends — was “more than his worst actions.”

 “He made mistakes, terrible ones that he regretted until his dying day, but he didn’t make excuses for his actions.
-He was accountable and he was sincere.
-He loved with all sincerity, and the people closest to him felt that love each and every day,” said Mollman, interim legal director for the ACLU of Alabama.
+He was accountable and he was sincere,” said Mollman, legal director for the ACLU of Alabama.

 The execution was the second in Alabama this year and the 14th in the nation overall.